Raffaello/sdl2-hyper-sonic-drivers/README.md

 - [x] Nuked OPL3
 - [x] "woody" OPL2/Surround OPL2 (adding a sort of chorus effect)

+### Roland MT-32

+Roland MT-32 is emulated through [MUNT](https://github.com/munt/munt).

+ROMs are required to use MT-32.

 ## Render Audio to Disk

 It is possible to render the audio buffer to disk into a 16 bits PCM WAVE file of: